 What if I'm transgender or gender non-conforming?

-- You have the same options as any other survivor to seek safety, make a report, and receive assistance.
+- You have the same options as all survivors to seek safety, make a report, and receive assistance.

 - Transgender or gender non-conforming survivors may be interested in connecting with LGBTQ community through the programs and services provided by the Gender and Sexuality Center on campus.
-You may also want to check out resources provided by FORGE: http://forge-forward.org/anti-violence/for-survivors
+You may also want to check out resources provided by FORGE

 Dating and Relationship Violence